OmeKamehameha/ome-blog/content/gallery/natchesTrace/index.md

 ---
-title: "NatchesTrace"
+title: "Natchez Trace"
 date: 2022-03-29T23:17:14-05:00
-draft: true
+draft: false

 imageSlider: true   #set to false if you don't want to use the imageSlider but a featuredImage

 categories: []
-tags: []
+tags: ['Hohenwald, TN ']
 author: ""
 ---